-4. PROCEDURES FOR REFERRALS
+3. Procedures for referrals

-- 4.1 It is important for staff to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
-Staff are reminded to suspend any 'professional disbelief' that instances of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring to any concerns through the appropriate channels.
-(See appendix 1 Dealing with referrals) - 4.2 We believe that it is possible to intervene to protect people who are vulnerable.
-Early intervention is vital and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
-We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practise. - 4.3 The designated safeguarding lead (DSL) or Channel single point of contact (SPOC) will deal swiftly with any referrals made by staff or with concerns reported by staff. - 4.4 The DSL or SPOC will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (see appendix 1 Dealing with referrals) - 4.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, they can make the referral themselves and will be given the contact details to do this via the safeguarding board in the staffroom.
+3.1 It is important for staff to be constantly vigilant and remain fully informed about the issues which affect the local area, city and society in which we teach.
+Staff are reminded to suspend any 'professional disbelief' that incidences of radicalisation 'could not happen here' and to be 'professionally inquisitive' where concerns arise, referring to any concerns through the appropriate channels (See Appendix 1 - Dealing with referrals).

+3.2 We believe that it is possible to intervene and protect people who are vulnerable.
+Early intervention is vital, and staff must be aware of the established processes for front line professionals to refer concerns about individuals and/or groups.
+We must have the confidence to challenge, the confidence to intervene and ensure that we have strong safeguarding practices based on the most up-to-date guidance and best practice.

-5. GOVERNORS, LEADERS AND STAFF
+3.3 The Designated Safeguarding Lead (DSL) or Channel Single Point of Contact (SPOC) will deal swiftly with a any referrals made by staff or with concerns reported by staff.

+3.4 The DSL or SPOC will discuss the most appropriate course of action on a case-by-case basis and will decide when a referral to external agencies is needed (See Appendix 1 - Dealing with referrals).

+3.5 As with any child protection referral, staff must be made aware that if they do not agree with a decision not to refer, that can make the referral themselves and will be given the contact detail to do this via the safeguarding board in the staffroom.

+4. Governors, Leaders and Staff

-- 5.1 The DSL and SPOC are the leaders for referrals relating to extremism and radicalisation.
-In the unlikely event that they are not available and the Head Teacher is not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom.5.2 Staff will be fully briefed about what to do if they are concerned about the possibility of - 5.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views. - 5.3 The DSL and SPOC will work in conjunction with the Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise. - 5.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
-With this in mind, Crofty schools have updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.
+4.1 The DSL and SPOC are the leaders for referrals relating to extremism and radicalisation.
+In the unlikely event that they are not available, and the Head Teacher is not available, all staff know the channels by which to make referrals via the safeguarding board in the staffroom.

-6. THE ROLE OF THE CURRICULUM
+4.2 Staff will be fully briefed about what to do if they are concerned about the possibility of radicalisation relating to a pupil, or if they need to discuss specific children whom they consider to be vulnerable to radicalisation or extremist views.

+4.3 The DSL and SPOC will work in conjunction with the Pastoral Care Team and external agencies to decide the best course of action to address concerns which arise.

+4.4 Prejudicial behaviour can be a factor in radicalisation and extremism.
+With this in mind, Trust schools have updated procedures for dealing with prejudicial behaviour, as outlined in the Positive Behaviour Policy and Equality Policy.

+5. The Role of the Curriculum

-6.1 Our curriculum is "broad and balanced" in accordance with Ofsted guidance.
+5.1 Our curriculum is 'broad and balanced' in accordance with Ofsted guidance.
 It promotes respect, tolerance and diversity.
 Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.

-6.2 In school we help build pupils' resilience to radicalisation by promoting positive values - in particular, the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-The formal curriculum is used to support positive messaging and counter-narratives, for example in PSHE, history, citizenship and RE.
+5.2 In school, we help build pupils' resilience to radicalisation by promoting positive values - in particular, the fundamental British values of democracy, the rule of law, individual liberty and mutual respect, and tolerance of different faiths and beliefs.
+The formal curriculum is used to support positive messaging and counter-narratives, for example PSHE, history, citizenship and RE.
 This also directs our assemblies and underpins the ethos of the school.
-It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
+It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance, as well as setting high standards and expectations for themselves.